kinners00/website/projects/bfs-par-bike.md

 ![dundalk](../assets/images/projects/dundalk.jpg)

-It was built! **15 hours** before me and my mate set off for Paris......
+It was built! **15 hours** before my friend and I set off for Paris......

 Why on earth did I leave it so late?